seinecle/mk99/docs/generated-html/subdir/the-headache-of-data-integration_temp_pdf.md

 //ST: !

-Actually, data is more like a complex patchwork: many different pieces which must be stiched together - and this is hard.
+Actually, data is more like a complex patchwork: many different pieces which must be stitched together - and this is hard.

 //ST: !